Zareix/traefik-mhos/README.md

 ## Usage

-Create a Redis database (here using docker) along with traefik
+Create a Redis database alongside your Traefik instance and add it as a provider:

 ```yaml
 services: